Police: Idaho woman stole items from victim in mall shooting - KTVZ

 Police: Idaho woman stole items from victim in mall shooting

-BOISE, Idaho (AP) — A 54-year-old woman police say stole items from the body of a security guard killed during a Boise, Idaho, mall shooting is being held in jail on a $250,000 bond.
-The Idaho Statesman reports in a story on Wednesday that Mary Alyce Scarbrough of Boise is charged with felony counts of alteration of evidence and malicious injury to property.
-She also faces one count of petit theft.
-Twenty-six-year security guard Jo Acker died in the Oct.
-25 shooting.
+BOISE, Idaho (AP) — Authorities say a 54-year-old Idaho woman is in jail after she was accused of stealing from the body of a security guard killed during a Boise mall shooting.
+The Idaho Statesman reports Wednesday that Mary Alyce Scarbrough of Boise is charged with felony counts of alteration of evidence, malicious injury to property and grand theft.
+The Oct.
+25 shooting killed 26-year-old security guard Jo Acker.
 Police say minutes later they exchanged gunfire with 27-year-old suspect Jacob Bergquist, who died the next day.
+Court documents list an Ada County public defender as Scarbrough’s attorney.
+That office declined to comment.